Discover how CoHost can improve marketing performance

 • Ask for suggestions: Are you running out of ideas for podcast content?
 Connect with your listeners through a blog post and ask them for suggestions.
 What do they want to hear next?
 Whose story do they want to know?
 This way, your blog will grow because of the interaction, and your podcast will grow in content.

 • Enrich blog entries with podcast episodes: If an article in your blog is quite long, you may diversify it by adding podcast episodes.
 You may record some audio summaries for your article so that your reader can have a quick break from the screen without actually leaving your blog.
-You can also upload a relevant podcast episode in the article to increase the dwell time on your blog.
+You can also embed a relevant podcast episode in the article to increase your time on page.

 4. Create relationships via events and live podcasts